 William Warren, son of Edward Warren and Maria Pumfrey, was born in Uffington, Berkshire (now Oxfordshire), England, 22 March 1819.
 Bound as an apprentice on 2 July 1833, he emigrated to America at an early age, arriving in New York on 26 July 1837.
 After working in mercantile business in New York and Cleveland, he began as a local agent for the Liverpool & London & Globe Insurance Company, working his way up to resident secretary for the Northwest.
-On 3 August 1847 he married Mary Ann Seymour (born 18 April 1825), daughter of Alexander Seymour (1784-1850) and Hester Lansing (1793-1839) of Cleveland.
+On 3 August 1847 he married Mary Ann Seymour (18 April 1825-December 1901), daughter of Alexander Seymour (1784-1850) and Hester Lansing (1793-1839) of Cleveland.
 After moving to Chicago in 1866, he became a naturalized citizen on 8 April 1873.
 He died 10 November 1889 and was buried in Lake Forest Cemetery.
 Mary Ann died in December 1901.
 They had the following children:

 For more than twenty-five years William Warren was one of the leading representatives of an interest which has grown to vast proportions in the United States, and for more than twenty years of that time, he was identified most prominently with this interest in Chicago and the Northwest.
 The faithful and efficient servant of one of the great insurance corporations of the world, he was at the same time a watchful guardian of the public interest, and one of those intelligent, conscientious and capable men, who have contributed so much toward systematizing the business of Fire Underwriters, and elevating it to its present high plane in this country within the past quarter of a century.